thedmd/pixeltoaster/readme.txt

 		  the Visual C++ Express site.

-		- If you plan on building PixelToaster from the command line (nmake) make sure you add the appropriate directories to your LIB and INCLUDE environment variables
+		- If you plan on building PixelToaster from the command line (nmake) make sure you add the appropriate DirectX directories to your LIB and INCLUDE environment variables

-		- To use the solution file, just open PixelToaster.sln and batch build everything.
-PixelToaster.dll and PixelToaster.lib will be created in /build as well as executables for all the example programs.
+		- To use the solution file, just open PixelToaster.sln select the example project you want to build (right click, make active project), and press F5 to build & run.
+For speed, switch to "Release"

+		- The solution file only supports the latest Visual Studio 2005, so if you have an earlier version of Visual C++, you'll need to use nmake or create your own solution/project files.

 		- To use nmake, open "Visual Studio XXXX Command Prompt" to get a cmd line with the path and environment fully setup, then type:

 		      nmake -f makefile.visualc

-		- The solution file only supports the latest Visual Studio 2005, if you have an earlier version of Visual C++, you'll need to use nmake or create your own solution/project files.

 	MinGW Users:

 		- You *DO NOT* need to install the DirectX SDK